-If you've shopped in a Target store since this summer—and what parent hasn't!?—you may have noticed something a little different in the toy section.
-The company recently decided to remove gender-based labels on toys, saying the decision is a response to concerns from parents who found signage like "boys' blocks" unnecessary.
-Instead, Target has begun organizing its toys by categories, like dolls and building sets, to create a gender neutral shopping experience for kids.
+If you've shopped in a Target store —and what parent hasn't?—you may have noticed something a little different in the toy section.
+In 2015, the company removed gender labels on toys, saying the decision is a response to concerns from parents who found signage like "boys' blocks" unnecessary.
+Instead, Target toys became organized by categories, like dolls and building sets, to create a gender neutral shopping experience for kids.
 But is blurring the lines between pink and blue really better for our children?

 It's when we bring our feelings into the mix that we risk changing the innocent way in which kids view toys.
 For kids, "dolls can be anything, not just babies to care for," Hurley says.